 She has no father.
 None of these kids do.
 Since they don't, they want male attention.
 Why they choose me I don't know.
 It must be the way I look, even though I certainly don't understand what That Look is.

 Since the Sixties, feminists have claimed fathers aren't really necessary.
 What's unnecessary are these kinds of socialist feminists, most of who are feminists because they're aren't very feminine.
-Crewcuts and tattoos doth not a true woman make.
+Tattoos or too much make-up doth not a true woman make.
 They barely make a woman, and the kind they make I'm not interested in.
-Maybe Janet "Yikes!
-A Monster!"
-Reno might be, but certainly not me.

 The history of the world has shown that fathers are necessary, even more necessary than mothers, since men are the ones who invented civilization.